barisbargun/MyBullsAndCowsGame/README.md

 # main.java
-includes codes that i've wroten for bulls and cows game
+includes codes that i've written for bulls and cows game